lun0522/lighter/README.md

 **RenderPassBuilder**, and create a new **DepthStencilImage** with the updated window size.
 We might find a better way to wrap them.

+**Surface** is a bit different.
+Since it is owned by **WindowContext** but initialized by **BasicContext**, it has an `Init()` method that need to be called after construction, and we need to use an extra boolean to track whether it has been initialized.
+The good thing is, this is handled by **WindowContext**, so the user would not need to worry about it.

 ## 3.2 Low-level wrappers

 ### 3.2.1 Buffer (buffer)